kennyonearth28-source/Hopefully-this-time-/README.md

 ## Usage

-After deploy, you can hit:
+After deploy, you can hit: https://.vercel.app/api/inventory to get the latest live inventory.